juanpi19/causal-inference-marketplace/README.md

 Propensity Score = P(T=1| Matching Variables)
 ```

+**Approach**:

-- **Approach**: We match observations from the treatment group, where deliveries were late, with those from the control group, where deliveries were on time.
-By effectively estimating the *Average Treatment Effect on the Treated (ATT)*, we can infer what customer ratings would have been had the deliveries not been late for the treatment group.
+The first step is to identify our matching variables—this is the identification step.
+Once these variables are determined, we match observations from the treatment group, where deliveries were late, to those in the control group, where deliveries were on time.
+By accurately estimating the *Average Treatment Effect on the Treated (ATT)*, we can infer what customer ratings would have been if the deliveries had not been late for the treatment group.

-- **Causal Estimand Identification**
+**Causal Estimand Identification**

 Based on the DAG, the causal effect is identified through the following estimand: